First Time Visit in Cordoba 2025 – Itinerary, Best Time & Tips

 • Mezquita-Catedral de Córdoba

 This awe-inspiring mosque-turned-cathedral with iconic red and white striped arches is an architectural marvel.
-Its construction started in the 8th century when Córdoba was the thriving capital of the Moorish kingdom of al-Andalus.
+Its construction started in the 8th century when Córdoba was the thriving capital of the Moorish kingdom of al-Andalus, making it a must-see for a first time visit in Cordoba.

 Also see, First Time Visit in Madrid – What To Do, See & Eat